nu-dialogue/D4AC/README.md

 It works as a client of the dialog server built and operated by NTT DoCoMo's [xAIML SUNABA](https://docs.xaiml.docomo-dialog.com/#) or C4A Research Institute, Inc.'s [DialBB](https://github.com/c4a-ri/dialbb).

 After lauching the dialog server and D4AC, you can connect to D4AC from Chrome on the PC where D4AC is running or an Android device.
 (Currently, we do not distribute an application for Android.
-If you need it, please contact the developer.)
+If you need it, please contact us.)

-It is possible to create a dialogue system that changes its behavior depending on the level of dialogue participation estimated from the recognition results of the user's face image, or on the user's state.
+It is possible to create a dialogue system that changes its behavior depending on the engagement level estimated from the recognition results of the user's facial image, or on the user's state.

  D4AC has been tested in the following environments.